FWeinb/component-load/README.md

-component-loader
+component-load
 ================

-See the [component page](http://fweinb.github.io/component-loader) for more information.
+See the [component page](http://fweinb.github.io/component-load) for more information.